ryantd42/NY-Legislative-Git/2023/S3266A-2023/bill.md

  that  if  the  commissioner  finds  that  the  employer has violated the provisions of this section in the preceding six years,  he  or  she  may assess a civil penalty of not less than one thousand nor more than twen- ty  thousand  dollars.
-EACH ACT TAKEN IN CONTRAVENTION OF A PROHIBITION CONTAINED IN THIS SECTION  SHALL  CONSTITUTE  A  SEPARATE  AND  DISTINCT VIOLATION  OF  THIS SECTION, AND IN ASSESSING ANY SUCH CIVIL PENALTY THE COMMISSIONER SHALL CONSIDER, IN ADDITION TO THE NATURE OF THE VIOLATION, ALL PRIOR FINDINGS OF VIOLATIONS OF THE PROVISIONS OF  THIS  SECTION  BY THE  EMPLOYER.
-The  commissioner  may also order all appropriate relief including enjoining the conduct of  any  person  or  employer;  ordering payment of liquidated damages to the employee by the person or entity in violation;  and,  where the person or entity in violation is an employer ordering rehiring or reinstatement of the employee to his or her  former position or an equivalent position, and an award of lost compensation or an  award  of  front  pay  in lieu of reinstatement and an award of lost compensation.
+The  commissioner may also order all appropriate relief including enjoining the conduct of any person or employer; order- ing payment of liquidated damages to the employee by the person or enti- ty in violation; and, where the person or  entity  in  violation  is  an employer  ordering  rehiring  or reinstatement of the employee to his or her former position or an equivalent position,  and  an  award  of  lost compensation  or  an  award of front pay in lieu of reinstatement and an award of lost compensation.
 Liquidated damages shall be calculated as an amount not more than  twenty  thousand  dollars.
-The commissioner may assess liqui- dated damages on behalf of every employee aggrieved under this  section, in addition to any other remedies permitted by this section.
+The  commissioner  may assess  liquidated  damages  on behalf of every employee aggrieved under this section, in addition  to  any  other  remedies  permitted  by  this section.
   (c)  THE  PROVISIONS  OF  SECTION TWO HUNDRED THIRTEEN OF THIS ARTICLE SHALL NOT APPLY TO THE VIOLATIONS SPECIFIED IN THIS SECTION.
   (D) This section shall not apply to employees  of  the  state  or  any